-“For many Native folks, smudging is part of daily life,” says Sarah Littlecrow Russell, assistant vice chancellor for shared services and co-chair of the Native Advisory Council.
+“For many Native folks, smudging is part of daily life,” says Sarah Littlecrow Russell, former co-chair of the Native Advisory Council.
 “It's an act of mindfulness, it's a way to clear your space, to let go of negative feelings and thoughts, to be centered and grounded,” she explains.
 “It’s very much part of well-being and caring for your mind, body, and spirit.”
 These principles are echoed in the words of an elder from the Niji Mahkwa School that guide Indigenous inclusion protocols for schools in Manitoba, Canada:

 - We smudge to clear the air around us.

 - We smudge to clean our minds so that we will have good thoughts of others.

 - We smudge our eyes so that we will only see good things in others.

 - We smudge our ears so that we will only listen to good things about others.

 - We smudge our mouths so that we will only speak well of others.